-So over the years, our Test Kitchen pros have developed corned beef-studded latkes, anti-inflammatory turmeric latkes, Greek-inspired zucchini latkes with tzatziki and even a version that can be cooked in a waffle maker.
+So over the years, our Test Kitchen pros have developed corned latkes recipes, including a version that can be cooked in a waffle maker.

 Due to the pandemic and smaller holiday gatherings, this year's Hanukkah celebrations are going to feel a lot different already, so why not skew from tradition a bit and add a new, unique latke recipe to your Hanukkah dinner menu?
 Enter: Quite possibly the trendiest latke recipe we've ever seen, Fried Pickle Latkes with Everything Bagel Ranch.

 Recipe creator Amy Kritzer, the author of Sweet Noshings ($14.65, Amazon) and the blogger behind What Jew Wanna Eat, recently told Good Morning America that she dreamed up the recipe while enjoying fried pickles dunked in ranch as a snack.

 "Latke batter could be a perfect crust for a fried pickle," she realized, especially since "pickles and pickled foods are a staple in Jewish cooking.
 Included in everything from Jewish deli favorites to sabich sandwiches in Israel.
 So it made sense to combine my love for pickles with my love for latkes."

 The process is pretty similar to a regular latke recipe at first: Peel, shred and soak potatoes, then dry them very well.

 "Dry potatoes are the key to crispy latkes," Kritzer explains in her recipe.